 And this appears, first, from the continual recurrence and the multiplicity of these sacrifices, which are intended the one to supplement the other, and yet always leave something to be still supplemented; and, secondly, from the broad fact that, in general, "it is not possible that the blood of bulls and of goats should take away sins."
-(Hebrews 10:4) It is therefore evident that the Levitical dispensation, being stamped with imperfectness alike in the means which it employed for the "taking away" of sin, and in the results which it obtained by these means, declared itself, like John the Baptist, only a "forerunner," the breaker up and preparer of the way - not the satisfying, but, on the contrary, the calling forth and "the bringing in of a better hope."

-As might have been expected, this "weakness and unprofitableness of the commandment" became most apparent in the services of the day in which the Old Testament provision for pardon and acceptance attained, so to speak, its climax.
+(300Hebrews 10:4) It is therefore evident that the Levitical dispensation, being stamped with imperfectness alike in the means which it employed for the "taking away" of sin, and in the results which it obtained by these means, declared itself, like John the Baptist, only a "forerunner," the breaker up and preparer of the way - not the satisfying, but, on the contrary, the calling forth and "the bringing in of a better hope."^{fq1} the Old Testament provision for pardon and acceptance attained, so to speak, its climax.
 On the Day of Atonement, not ordinary priests, but the high-priest alone officiated, and that not in his ordinary dress, nor yet in that of the ordinary priesthood, but in one peculiar to the day, and peculiarly expressive of purity.
-The worshippers also appeared in circumstances different from those on any other occasion, since they were to fast and to "afflict their souls;" the day itself was to be "a Sabbath of Sabbatism," while its central services consisted of a series of grand expiatory sacrifices, unique in their character, purpose, and results, as described in these words:
+The worshippers also appeared in circumstances different from those on any other occasion, since they were to fast and to "afflict their souls;" the day itself was to be "a Sabbath of Sabbatism,"^{fq2} while its central services consisted of a series of grand expiatory sacrifices, unique in their character, purpose, and results, as described in these words: